shravanipagilla/fp-week0/exercise-swagger.md

 In `packages/server`, create an `.env` file and, following the `.env.example`, fill out the credentials to connect to your local instance.
 Don't worry about the schema just yet, we will proceed to get familiar with Swagger first.
 <br/>
-In a standard case, you should only need to change this property:
+In a standard case, you should only need to change this property right now, so it at least is able to connect to the local instance:

 ```
 DB_PASSWORD="root"